 That is why I oppose CBDCs, which will vastly magnify the government’s power to suffocate dissent by cutting off access to funds with a keystroke.

 That’s also why I support Bitcoin, which allows people to conduct transactions free from government interference.
-Bitcoin has been a lifesaver for people’s movements around the world, especially in Burma.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Bitcoin has been a lifesaver for people’s movements around the world, especially in Burma.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action